Pen name: Collective names

-A collective name, also known as a house name, is sometimes used with series fiction published under one pen name even though more than one author may have contributed to the series.
-In some cases the first books in the series were written by one writer, but subsequent books were written by ghostwriters.
-For instance, many of the later books in The Saint adventure series were not written by Leslie Charteris, the series' originator.
+A collective name, also known as a house name, is one pen name for works published by the same publishing house even though more than one author may have contributed to the series.
+Novellas and paperback books credited to Maxwell Grant, featuring the adventures of The Shadow, were written largely by Walter B. Gibson but other writers contributed to the series.
+The erotic-adventures Slocum series of westerns were all credited to Jake Logan, but many different authors wrote the books.

+In some cases, the first books in a series were written by one writer but subsequent books were written by ghostwriters.
+For instance, Leslie Charteris wrote the early volumes of The Saint adventure series, but he supervised and edited the works of ghostwriters for the remainder of the series.
 Similarly, Nancy Drew mystery books are published as though they were written by Carolyn Keene, The Hardy Boys books are published as the work of Franklin W. Dixon, and The Bobbsey Twins series are credited to Laura Lee Hope, although numerous authors have been involved in each series.
-Erin Hunter, author of the Warriors novel series, is actually a collective pen name used by authors Kate Cary, Cherith Baldry, Tui T. Sutherland, and the editor Victoria Holmes.
+Erin Hunter, the author of the Warriors novel series, is a collective pen name used by authors Kate Cary, Cherith Baldry, Tui T. Sutherland, and the editor Victoria Holmes.

 Collaborative authors may also have their works published under a single pen name.
-Frederic Dannay and Manfred B. Lee published their mystery novels and stories under the pen name Ellery Queen, as well as publishing the work of ghostwriters under the same name.
+Frederic Dannay and Manfred B. Lee published their mystery novels and stories under the pen name Ellery Queen, which was also used to publish the work of several ghostwriters they commissioned.
 The writers of Atlanta Nights, a deliberately bad book intended to embarrass the publishing firm PublishAmerica, used the pen name Travis Tea.
-Additionally, the credited author of The Expanse, James S.A.
-Corey, is an amalgam of the middle names of collaborating writers Daniel Abraham and Ty Franck respectively, while S.A. are the initials of Abraham's daughter.
+Additionally, the credited author of The Expanse, James S. A. Corey, is an amalgam of the middle names of collaborating writers Daniel Abraham and Ty Franck respectively, while S. A. is the initials of Abraham's daughter.
 Sometimes multiple authors will write related books under the same pseudonym; examples include T. H. Lain in fiction.
-The Australian fiction collaborators who write under the pen name Alice Campion are a group of women who have so far written The Painted Sky (2015), Der Bunte Himmel (2015), and The Shifting Light (2017).
+The Australian fiction collaborators who write under the pen name Alice Campion are a group of women who have so far written The Painted Sky (2015) and The Shifting Light (2017).

 In the 1780s, The Federalist Papers were written under the pseudonym "Publius" by Alexander Hamilton, James Madison, and John Jay.
 The three men chose the name "Publius" because it recalled the founder of the Roman Republic and using it implied a positive intention.

 In pure mathematics, Nicolas Bourbaki is the pseudonym of a group of mostly French-connected mathematicians attempting to expose the field in an axiomatic and self-contained, encyclopedic form.